 The district will maintain its commitment to school safety.
-Stakeholder input resulted LCAP actions such as reinstating a full-time SRO, new buses with upgraded ventilation, upgrading classroom ventilation, and an increase in campus video cameras.
+Stakeholder input resulted LCAP actions such as reinstating a full-time SRO, upgrading classroom ventilation..

 Stakeholder input regarding academic achievement had a direct impact on reinstating student supports such as instructional coaches and classroom aides.
 Ongoing professional development will target implementation of CCSS in all content areas, high-leverage teaching strategies, and supports learner needs such as LI, EL, FY.
 A commitment to weekly teacher collaboration will continue with efforts toward continuous improvement.
 A process that is data-driven and focuses on improving teaching and learning will be followed with teachers providing concrete action steps toward a goal that is mutually agreed upon by grade level/department and uses a consistent metric to measure progress.